 - Vegetables: If you are someone who thinks that they don’t like vegetables, maybe you haven’t tried the right ones or didn’t prepare them the proper way, try something new.
 Grilling, steaming, and sauteing vegetables are all popular ways to make vegetables.
 Add spices, salt, and sauces for more flavor.

 - Calcium-rich foods: Milk isn’t your only option for calcium.
 Foods like low-fat or fat-free yogurt without sugar come in a number of flavors and can be a substitute for something when you are feeling a sweet tooth coming on.
+You can also supplement with dicalcium phosphate in order to get a your daily fill of calcium easier.

 - Vitamin-rich foods: There are many vitamins that can all contribute to a healthy diet but many foods are rich in multiple vitamins.
 Some popular foods that can provide your daily needs for vitamins include broccoli, egge, avocado, bell pepper, carrot, pork, sunflower seeds, fish, spinach, and more.